Marine Oussedik: Sculptures

-For Marine Oussedik the art of sculpture and that of drawing are complementary both needing to be " as exact as possible whatever the position of the horse "6,36.
+For Oussedik the art of sculpture and that of drawing are complementary both needing to be "as exact as possible whatever the position of the horse".
 First the model is cast in earth or wax.
 Because of the fragile balance of the horse (a mass on thin legs) a framework and a support are required.
-Once the model is finished, it is moulded and twelve bronze casts can be made before the moulding is destroyed.
+Once the model is finished, it is molded and twelve bronze casts can be made before the molding is destroyed.

 Tableware and toys

-The first collection she created for Gien earthenware, " Horses of the Wind ", revolves around Arabian horses.
-It was so successful that it was followed by a limited edition of hand-painted items.
-She also produced a few unique ones enhanced with some gold for an exhibition in Dubai at Dubai Mall : " Dream Objects, Icons of French Style " in 2010.
-A new collection was born in 2014, " Horses of the Sun ", dedicated to Portuguese horses.
-A limited edition of hand-painted items is under way.
-Marine Oussedik, who confesses that she has remained a child at heart, makes toys too.
-She has signed the " Horse " figurines of the French brand Papo and has designed original items like games of " petits chevaux ", a French alternative of Parcheesi and Ludo, with terracotta figurines, and an Arabian horse on wheels.
-Original items were on display during the " Variations Équines " exhibition in 2012 centered on " Le cheval amusant " (fun with horses) at the museum-castle in Nogent-le-Rotrou.
+The first collection she created for Gien earthenware, "Horses of the Wind", revolves around Arabian horses.
+It was followed by a limited edition of hand-painted items.
+She also produced several unique items enhanced with gold for an exhibition in Dubai at Dubai Mall: "Dream Objects, Icons of French Style" in 2010.
+She produced another collection in 2014 called "Horses of the Sun", dedicated to Portuguese horses.
+Oussedik has also created several toys.
+She has signed the "Horse" figurines of the French brand Papo and has designed original items like games of "Petits chevaux", a French alternative of Parcheesi and Ludo, with terracotta figurines, and an Arabian horse on wheels.
+Original items were on display during the "Variations Équines" exhibition in 2012 centered on "Le cheval amusant" (fun with horses) at the museum-castle in Nogent-le-Rotrou.